Skip to main content

 By adopting an AI-powered contract generator coupled with a multi-company electronic signature platform, the firm was able to:

-- Generate contracts compliant with each collective agreement in less than 5 minutes, versus 45 minutes on average previously
+• Generate contracts compliant with each collective agreement in less than 5 minutes, versus 45 minutes average previously

-- Offer clients a dedicated portal to track signature status in real time
+• Offer its clients a dedicated portal to track signature status in real time

-- Reduce contractual errors by 70% thanks to standardized and verified templates
+• Reduce contractual errors by 70% through standardized and verified templates

-- Invoice a digitalized contracting service as value-added, increasing average client revenue by 18%
+• Offer clients a value-added digital contracting service, increasing average client spend by 18%

-Scenario 3: A Group of Private Clinics Secures Health Personnel Recruitment
+Scenario 3: A Group of Private Clinics Secures the Recruitment of Healthcare Personnel

-A private hospital group with approximately 600 beds recruits over 200 healthcare professionals annually (nurses, nursing assistants, physicians).
-Verification of diplomas, professional orders, and signing of confidentiality clauses represented considerable administrative burden for the HR team.
+A private hospital group of approximately 600 beds recruits over 200 healthcare professionals annually (nurses, nursing assistants, physicians).
+Verifying credentials, professional orders and signing confidentiality clauses represented considerable administrative burden for the HR team.

-By integrating an electronic signature solution compliant with SEA level, the group was able to:
+By integrating a healthcare electronic signature solution compliant with AES level, the group was able to:

-- Guarantee traceability and integrity of all signed documents, an imperative in a sector subject to frequent regulatory checks
+• Guarantee traceability and integrity of all signed documents, a requirement in a sector subject to frequent regulatory oversight

 Conclusion

-An optimal recruitment process does not happen by chance: it is built step by step, from precise need definition through structured onboarding, passing through rapid and secure contracting.
-Digitalization of the signature phase represents today one of the most effective levers to reduce time-to-hire, improve candidate experience, and guarantee legal compliance of hiring.
+An optimal recruitment process is not improvised: it is built step by step, from the precise definition of the need to structured onboarding, through rapid and secure contracting.
+Digitalizing the signature phase represents today one of the most effective levers to reduce time-to-hire, improve candidate experience and guarantee legal compliance of hiring.

-Certyneo supports you in this transformation by offering an HR electronic signature solution compliant with the eIDAS regulation, integrable with your ATS, and adapted to the constraints of each collective agreement.
-Discover our solutions or estimate your gains with our ROI calculator to concretely measure impact on your HR processes.
+Certyneo supports you in this transformation by offering an HR-focused electronic signature solution compliant with eIDAS regulation, integrable with your ATS and adapted to the constraints of each collective agreement.
+Discover our Certyneo pricing or estimate your gains with our ROI calculator to concretely measure the impact on your HR processes.
 Ready to transform your recruitment?
+Contact our experts.

 Try Certyneo for Free